edgi-govdata-archiving/overview/gsoc/proposal-Category-Class-Testing.md

 **Deliverables:**

-A command line tool in the Web Monitoring project that takes in a form with 1 or more categories and starting weights for them, and returns a list of weights based on how much each category affected the likelyhood of prediciting the page had changed.
+The primary deliverable for this project will be a command line tool in the Web Monitoring project.
+This tool will take a form with 1 or more categories and starting weights for them, and returns a list of weights based on how much each category affected the likelyhood of predicting the page had changed.
 Based on mentor recommendations, this form could be either input as a CSV file or an XML file.
-For phase one, this will be a category of words will be assigned a positive or negative 1 to denote whether they are significant at all based on how frequently they appear in the diff of the page.
+For phase one, this will be a category of words which will be assigned a positive or negative 1 to denote whether they are significant at all based on how frequently they appear in the diff of the page.
 For the second deliverable the tool will assign a weight to each category to grade how much it affected the decision.
 Alongside these code deliverables, the mentor will also get weekly progress reports detailing how the code is doing along with research reports focusing on how to assign priorities to the inputs of a ML algorithm.

 **Resources:**

-Alongside my mentor, I will probably ask my Machine Learning Professor some questions if the need arrives.
-Since I intend to mostly use free software such as Sci-kit learn, I won`t need any other tools.
-I may need
+Alongside my mentor, I will probably ask my machine learning professor some questions if the need arrives.
+Since I intend to mostly use free software such as Sci-kit learn, I do not forsee me needing any other tools.

 **Setup:**

 I have set up the inital web-processing environment and tested it on a few of the example pages.
-In the feature I intend to make sure I have scripts for a number of machine learning algorithms to intake class category based inputs and get the weights of each inputs along with the accuracy after training.
+In the future I intend to make sure I have scripts for a number of machine learning algorithms that will intake frequency inputs and return the weights of each inputs along with the accuracy after training.

 **Ongoing involvement:**